-The up-and-coming figure skater then hired reputed coach Brian Orser, based in Toronto (CAN), where he increased the frequency of his training sessions and refined his technique.
-After prevailing in style at the Japanese Championships in December 2013 in Sapporo, he earned a call-up to the Japanese Olympic team that was bound for the Sochi Games.
+The up-and-coming figure skater then hired reputed coach Brian Orser.
+Basing himself in Toronto (CAN), Hanyū stepped up his training regime and refined his technique.
+After winning in style at the Japanese Championships in December 2013 in Sapporo, he earned a call-up to the Japanese Olympic team that was bound for the Sochi Games.

 Awarded a total of 280.09 points, he was crowned Olympic champion ahead of silver medallist Chan (275.62 points), and immediately fell into the arms of a delighted Orser.
 At 19, he was the first male Japanese skater to win a figure skating gold medal, and the youngest man to do so for 66 years.

 “I’m so surprised!” he exclaimed.
 “I’m not very happy with my performance.
 I was nervous, but I got the gold medal.
 I got the Japanese flag onto the flagpole.
 That’s something I can be proud of.”